Three Emergency Nighttime Cooling Centers Open for Hot Summer Months

 - Cathedral City: Community Presbyterian Church, 38-088 Chuperosa Lane, Cathedral City, CA 92234

-- Palm Springs: Demuth Community Center, 3601 E. Mesquite Avenue, Palm Springs, CA 92264 – this location will change to 225 S. El Cielo (a City building, behind the Police Station) within the next couple of weeks pending minor renovations).
+- Palm Springs: 225 S. El Cielo (a City building, behind the Police Station)

 Riverside County Supervisor V. Manuel Perez was able to secure $200,000 from the county’s Homeless Emergency Aid Program for the startup costs of the initiative.